 A cognitive neuroscience lab studying the mental processes involved in using working memory and how those processes change during aging.
 Uses functional brain-imaging (fMRI) and neuropsychometric experiments.

-Owen Laboratory - Dr. Margaret Owen
+The Dallas Preschool Readiness Project - Dr. Margaret Owen

 Parenting and family processes, early childcare, self regulation and school readiness.